negi1232/Connection-time-to-youtube/README.md

 Connection time to youtube
-I made it to explain the problem that the net line specified in the rental significantly degrades performance to google etc. using data
+A program to prove that the line performance is poor for the google service